jeju5/management/cs/aws/aws_developer.md

   * IAM Role based approach is the best practice when you need permissions on AWS Resources.
   * When working with onPremise Resources, you can also store IAM credentials in '~/.aws/credentials' of onPremise instance to gain access to the IAM Role you want to use.

+* To allow one AWS account to access and manage resources in another AWS account
+  * configure aws cross account access

 # EC2
 * EC2 101